I saw the moon rise clear

 'Twill never set again.

-We are busy working to bring Thomas Moore's "I saw the moon rise clear" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Thomas Moore's "I saw the moon rise clear" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "I saw the moon rise clear" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.